When Hock Wah Yeo was hired by the game publisher Velocity, the head of the company gave him an unusual order: “Scare me.”1

 A few months later, Yeo was tipped off by a Sierra employee.
 The Even More!
 Incredible Machine had reached shelves, and the box looked suspiciously similar to Yeo’s idea!

-To be clear, the box that Sierra released (above) was not the same one that Yeo designed, but they had clearly used his concept for inspiration.
-And Sierra’s box had one of those wacky faces on it too.1 Sierra took the credit for idea, bragging in InterAction that the packaging was dreamed up by “The Marketing People at Dynamix,” specifically giving credit to the unnamed product manager who had come over from Nerf.
+To be clear, the box that Sierra released (above) was not the same one that Yeo designed, but they had clearly used his concept for inspiration (and now with the addition of the wacky faces Yeo had rejected).1 Sierra took the credit for idea, bragging in InterAction that the packaging was dreamed up by “The Marketing People at Dynamix,” specifically giving credit to the unnamed product manager who had come over from Nerf.
 “What’ll they think of next?”30

 The Design Office had not been paid for the original design concept.
 It was ironic, Yeo thought, that a company so concerned about piracy would steal somebody’s work.